wecreatedigital/starter-wordpress/httpdocs/wp-content/plugins/contact-form-7-honeypot/readme.txt

 == Installation ==

-1. Install using the Wordpress "Add Plugin" feature -- just search for "Contact Form 7 Honeypot".
+1. Install using the Wordpress "Add Plugin" feature -- just search for "Honeypot for Contact Form 7".
 1. Confirm that [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) is installed and activated.
 Then activate this plugin.
 1. Edit a form in Contact Form 7.
 1. Choose "Honeypot" from the CF7 tag generator. <em>Recommended: change the honeypot element's ID.</em>